Penicillamine: Medical uses

 In cystinuria, a hereditary disorder in which high urine cystine levels lead to the formation of cystine stones, penicillamine binds with cysteine to yield a mixed disulfide which is more soluble than cystine.

 Penicillamine has been used to treat scleroderma.

 Penicillamine can be used as a disease-modifying antirheumatic drug (DMARD) to treat severe active rheumatoid arthritis in patients who have failed to respond to an adequate trial of conventional therapy, although it is rarely used today due to availability of TNF inhibitors and other agents, such as tocilizumab and tofacitinib.
 Penicillamine works by reducing numbers of T-lymphocytes, inhibiting macrophage function, decreasing IL-1, decreasing rheumatoid factor, and preventing collagen from cross-linking.

 Adverse effects

-Common side effects include rash, loss of appetite, nausea, diarrhea, and low blood white blood cell levels.
+Common side effects include rash, loss of appetite, nausea, diarrhea, and low white blood cell levels.
 Other serious side effects include liver problems, obliterative bronchiolitis, and myasthenia gravis.
 It is not recommended in people with lupus erythematosus.
 Use during pregnancy may result in harm to the baby.
 Penicillamine works by binding heavy metals; the resulting penicillamine–metal complexes are then removed from the body in the urine.

 Bone marrow suppression, dysgeusia, anorexia, vomiting, and diarrhea are the most common side effects, occurring in ~20–30% of the patients treated with penicillamine.